The True Identity of Yashar’al

 Royal Authority and Diaspora Leadership: Igbo (Nigeria) / African Americans

-Associated with the Igbo people of Nigeria and African Americans in the diaspora, the tribe of Yahudah (Judah) is connected to the following prophecy:
+Associated with the Igbo people of Nigeria and African Americans in the diaspora, the tribe of Yahudah is directly connected to the prophetic declaration:

 “The sceptre shall not depart from Yahudah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be.”